github/octocatalog-diff/README.md

 ## Authors

-`octocatalog-diff` was designed and authored by [Kevin Paulisse](https://github.com/kpaulisse) and is now maintained, reviewed, and tested by the Kevin and the rest of the Site Reliability Engineering team at GitHub.
+`octocatalog-diff` was designed and authored by [Kevin Paulisse](https://github.com/kpaulisse) and is now maintained, reviewed, and tested by Kevin and the rest of the Site Reliability Engineering team at GitHub.